 The preparation of condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements, and the reported amounts of expenses during the reporting period.
-Significant estimates and assumptions made in the accompanying condensed consolidated financial statements include, but are not limited to, the fair value of the Preferred Units, the fair value of the Founder Units, the fair value of the LEO Call Option liability, the valuation of equity-based awards, income tax uncertainties and accruals for research and development activities.
+Significant estimates and assumptions made in the accompanying condensed consolidated financial statements include, but are not limited to, the fair value of the LEO Call Option liability, the valuation of the Company's equity-based awards, income tax uncertainties and accruals for research and development activities.
 The Company bases its estimates on historical experience and on various other assumptions that are believed to be reasonable.
 Actual results may differ from those estimates or assumptions.